mainak-biswas1999/mainak-biswas1999.github.io/_teaching/6_Jan2024_PRNN.md

 location: "ECE"
 ---

-This contains the details of institute TAship duties performed in this PRNN course.
+This contains the details of institute TAship duties performed in this course.

 **Assignment creation:** Helped in creating assignments and questions for the course.